Marianne Angermann: Education

 Angermann took the university entrance diploma at Realgymnasium Langenberg in March 1922, achieving "very good" grades in mathematics and physics, and "good" grades in her other subjects, with the exception of religion.
 At the time, it was uncommon for women to proceed so far into their education.
 Angermann's diploma had to be manually adjusted to strike out male pronouns.
 Later in the year, she enrolled in the University of Greifswald.
 After 2 years, she enrolled in the University of Freiburg and completed a doctorate in chemistry.
-She graduated in July 1928, and soon worked as an assistant for physician Siegfried Thannhauser.
+She graduated in July 1928, and soon worked as an assistant for physician Siegfried Loew-Thannhauser.

-She first met her future husband Franz Bielschowsky while working for Thannhauser.
+She first met her future husband Franz Bielschowsky while working for Loew-Thannhauser.
 By May 1931, she enrolled in the University of Cologne, taking microscopy and botany courses.
 During this period, she was briefly married.
 Although her husband's identity is not definitively known, it was speculated to be Werner Siefken, a fellow student at Freiburg, due to her taking on his last name.
 The marriage did not last, and by 1932, she had gone back to using her maiden name.
 The same year, she co-authored a publication in Hoppe-Seyler's Zeitschrift für physiologische Chemie ('Hoppe-Seyler's Journal for Physiological Chemistry'), in which Bielschowsky was also credited.
 She also transferred to the University of Bonn and enrolled in the medical faculty.
 In the university, she studied under anatomist Johannes Sobotta, zoologist August Reichensperger, and physiologist Julius Ulrich Ebbecke.